ahmed839/new-react/README.md

 Export const Component
 import{Component} from "path";

+# React State
+- whenever a react state update react will re-render my component

 # React Hooks
 - (Normal Javascript utility Functions)
 - they are two very important Hooks
-- useState() - Superpowerful State variables in react js
+- useState() - Superpowerful State variables in react js. it a special varible it has 2 value first one  is our current state second is the function that is used to update our state.
-- useEffect()
+- useEffect() - useEffect accepts two arguments.
+The second argument is optional. useEffect(<function>, <dependency>)